Jeremy Pena Player Props: Astros vs. Brewers

-On Tuesday, Jeremy Pena (.325 slugging percentage in past 10 games, with zero homers) and the Houston Astros face the Milwaukee Brewers, whose starting pitcher will be Colin Rea.
-First pitch is at 7:40 PM ET.
+The Houston Astros, including Jeremy Pena (.350 slugging percentage in past 10 games, including zero home run), battle starting pitcher Adrian Houser and the Milwaukee Brewers at American Family Field, Wednesday at 1:10 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Brewers.
+He strung together two hits (going 2-for-4 with a double) in his last appearance against the Brewers.

 Jeremy Pena Game Info & Props vs. the Brewers